Hells Angels MC criminal allegations and incidents: Belgium

 Belgium became home to its first Hells Angels chapter in the summer of 1997, at which time a major Belgian police inquiry into the club immediately began.
 In May 1999, Belgium became the first country in the world to declare the Hells Angels an illegal organization with Vincent hallez.
 A court in Ghent ruled that the motorcycle club amounts to a private militia – membership of which is banned under Belgian law.

 On October 4, 2009, several Hells Angels and allied Red Devils performed a raid on an Outlaws clubhouse in Kortrijk.
 Shots were fired and three Outlaws were wounded before the Hells Angels and their Red Devils comrades fled the scene.
 The incident occurred after members of the Outlaws supposedly pushed over a motorcycle belonging to Red Devils president Johan F. in Moeskroen.
 The raid is also thought to be a part of a territorial dispute between the Hells Angels and the Red Devils on one side and the Outlaws on the other.
 Several months before the raid, on July 24, 2009, members of the Red Devils and Hells Angels already retaliated by setting fire to motorcycles outside an Outlaws clubhouse.
 Eventually six Hells Angels and two Red Devils were convicted for attempted murder and given sentences from five to twenty years in prison.

 Hells Angels member Ali Ipekci shot dead Outlaws member Freddy Put, hangaround Jef Banken and supporter Michael Gerekens in an industrial zone in Maasmechelen where the Outlaws were holding an opening reception for a new tire centre on May 20, 2011.
 He was convicted of triple murder and sentenced to 30 years' imprisonment on February 6, 2015.

 In October 2014, 47-year-old British man Conrad Toland was arrested by Spanish police in Madrid and brought before the National Court in Madrid to face extradition proceedings to Belgium where he was wanted to complete a 10-year sentence for smuggling 155 kilograms of cocaine into the country from Ecuador in July 2011 inside a tuna shipment.
 He then supplied the drugs to the Hells Angels chapter in Bruges.
 He also faced charges in Belgium of membership in an armed gang and money laundering.

 Canada

 The Criminal Intelligence Service Canada (CISC) has designated the Hells Angels an outlaw motorcycle gang.
 In 2002, Crown Prosecutor Graeme Williams sought to have the club formally declared a "criminal organization" by applying the anti-gang legislation (Bill C-24) to a criminal prosecution involving the Hells Angels and two of its members, Stephen "Tiger" Lindsay and Raymond "Razor" Bonner.
 The prosecution team launched a three-year investigation with the aim of collecting evidence for the trial.
-According to CBC News, the Hells Angels have thirty-four chapters operating in Canada with 1,260 full-fledged (patched) members.
+According to CBC News, the Hells Angels had thirty-four chapters operating in Canada with 460 full-fledged (patched) members as of April 2009.
 According to this article, the Hells Angels had at that time fifteen chapters in Ontario, eight in British Columbia, five in Quebec, three in Alberta, two in Saskatchewan and one in Manitoba.